3D &4D Ultrasound Scans During Pregnancy

 It is always magical to see your unborn baby in its almost actual form.
 Seeing this creates a certain connection with the parents who are waiting eagerly to get a glimpse of their baby.
 3D and 4D scans have made this possible in a very realistic way.
 Here is everything you should know about

 Ultrasound scans such as 3D and 4D are like real-time photos of your baby.
 In a 3D scan, multiple pictures of the baby are taken in 2D and then put together to create a 3D image effect.
 In a 4D scan, the pictures are taken in real-time, and you can see what your baby is doing inside you at that point in time, such as moving its legs and arms or even opening and closing its eyes.
-This is more like a live streaming or a video.
-The time component is the 4th dimension that is added to the 3D scan, and hence it is referred to as a 4D scan.
+This is more like live streaming or a video.
+The time component is the 4th dimension that is added to the 3D scan and, hence, it is referred to as a 4D scan.

 Difference Between 2D, 3D and 4D Scans